Why Does Every State In America Have Its Own Laws and Random Rules?

 Why do states have to follow certain rules?

-Not only does the federal government have express powers under the U.S. Constitution, it also has implied powers, or powers not specifically mentioned in the Constitution.
-This was the decision in the landmark Supreme Court case of McCulloch v.
-Maryland.
-For example, the Constitution does not expressly mention the right to privacy, or the right of people to adopt, or seek an abortion, however, these rights can be inferred by the Constitution itself, or from the later amended Bill of Rights.
+The U.S. Constitution grants the federal government both express and implied powers, or authority that is not expressly mentioned in the document.
+In the historic McCulloch v.
+Maryland case, the Supreme Court reached this conclusion.
+For instance, while the right to privacy, the right to adopt, or the right to obtain an abortion are not explicitly mentioned in the Constitution, these rights can still be inferred from the Constitution itself or from the later amended Bill of Rights.

-To that end, people living within the U.S. should be aware of the broad powers of the federal government, especially on issues affecting their daily lives, such as bankruptcy issues, discrimination claims, immigration challenges, federal taxation, and many others.
-A constitutional law attorney can help with the construction and interpretation of a federal law as applied to a particular state law.
+To that end, citizens of the United States should be aware of the federal government's extensive powers, particularly in relation to matters that have an impact on their daily lives, such as bankruptcy matters, discrimination complaints, immigration issues, federal taxation, and many others.
+A constitutional law attorney can offer guidance on how to apply and interpret a federal law to a specific state law.

 Who makes laws for a state?

-All 50 States have legislatures made up of elected representatives, who consider matters brought forth by the governor or introduced by its members to create legislation that becomes law.
-The legislature also approves a State’s budget and initiates tax legislation and articles of impeachment.
-The latter is part of a system of checks and balances among the three branches of government that mirrors the Federal system and prevents any branch from abusing its power.
+The legislatures in each of the 50 states are made up of elected officials who take into account proposals made by the governor or by their own members to draft legislation that becomes a law.
+The legislature also initiates tax legislation, articles of impeachment, and approves a State's budget.
+The latter is a component of a three-branch system of checks and balances that is modeled after the federal structure and prevents any branch from abusing its power.

 The role of state law in the Federal system